-time and half for the first two hours; and

-(b) double time thereafter.

-All overtime worked on a Sunday will be at the rate of double time.
+Part-time employees will be paid the overtime rates in clause 45.1 for additional hours and shifts they work outside of their ordinary hours unless they agree/elect to work additional hours at their ordinary rate of pay.

-Casual employees who work in excess of 10 hours per day or 38 hours per week (on average) shall be paid overtime in accordance with this clause on the unloaded hourly rate.
+Casual employees who work in excess of 10 hours per day or 38 hours per week (on average) will be paid overtime in accordance with this clause on the unloaded hourly rate.

-Overtime rates will be in substitution for and not cumulative upon the relevant shift loading.
+Overtime rates will be cumulative on the relevant shift loading.

-An employee with the consent of the Company may take time off instead of payment for overtime at a time agreed with the Company.
+By mutual agreement, an employee may take time off instead of payment for overtime at a time mutually agreed.
+The payment for TOIL will be paid at the applicable overtime rate.

-Overtime taken as time off during ordinary hours will be taken at the ordinary time rate, that is, an hour for each hour worked.
+When a mutual agreement is not reached, the default entitlement is being paid at the applicable overtime rates.

-On termination of employment, any time in lieu owing to an employee shall be paid out at the applicable overtime rate.
+On termination of employment, any time in lieu owing to an employee will be paid out at the applicable overtime rate.

-Overtime worked will be no less than 30 minutes.
+Overtime will commence from the first minute.
 The head of a department will need to reassess the needs of the practice if overtime is a common occurrence.

-Employees working greater than 11 hours in any one day will be entitled one meal allowance of $12.88.
+Employees working greater than 11 hours in any one day will be entitled one meal allowance of $14.10.

-Provided that where such overtime work exceeds four (4) hours a further meal allowance of $11.61 will be paid.
+Provided that where such overtime work exceeds four (4) hours a further meal allowance of $ 12.71will be paid.

-Payment of meal allowances shall not apply when an employee could reasonably return home within the meal break.
+Payment of meal allowances will not apply when an employee could reasonably return home within the meal break.

 Rest Break after Overtime

-Rosters shall provide an employee with eight consecutive hours off duty between the end of their ordinary work on one day and the commencement of their ordinary work on the next day.
+Rosters will provide an employee with ten consecutive hours off duty between the end of their ordinary work on one day and the commencement of their ordinary work on the next day.

 In the event that the employee has not had the above rest break they will be released from duty without loss of pay until the break is taken.